 Another privilege is the clergy-penitent privilege.
 If someone discloses something to a clergyman, that communication can remain confidential.
 The term "clergyman" encompasses different religions and includes priests, rabbis, ministers, and similar figures in other religions.

-If someone takes measures to rectify the harm done to them after they've been harmed, the remedial measures are not admissible in court.
-This is usually in cases involving negligence, product defects, or negligence.
-The past sexual conduct of a victim is not admissible in a case.
-The exception would be for specific instances during criminal cases and civil cases.
+If someone takes measures to rectify the harm done to them, the remedial measures are not admissible in court.
+This is usually the case in cases involving negligence, product defects, or negligence.
+A victim's past sexual conduct is also not admissible in a case.
+The exception would be for specific instances during criminal and civil cases.

 How to Study for Evidence on the MBE

-Hearsay is an out-of-court statement that is offered to prove the truth about a statement.
-You should ask why the other party is offering this statement.
-You'll have to assess if it falls into either an exclusion or exception.
+Spotting and Analyzing Hearsay: You'll have to assess whether it falls into either an exclusion or an exception.
 If it does, then it may be admitted.
-But, if it doesn't fall into an exclusion or exception, then it is considered hearsay and inadmissible. - Past Recollection Recorded vs Present Recollection Refreshed
+But if it doesn't, then it is considered hearsay and inadmissible.

-These are similar concepts, but the easy way to remember the distinction is that a lawyer can refresh a witness's present recollection as long as they continue to recall their testimony from memory once it's been restored.
+Past Recollection Recorded vs. Present Recollection Refreshed: These are similar concepts, but the easy way to remember the distinction is that a lawyer can refresh a witness' present recollection as long as they continue to recall their testimony from memory once it's been restored.
 However, if this doesn't work, the recorded evidence may be read into evidence as long as the witness once knew the recorded information but can't recall it.
 The witness made or adopted the record when it was fresh in their mind.
-The record accurately reflects the witness's personal knowledge. - Attorney-Client Privilege
+The record accurately reflects the witness's personal knowledge.

-The Attorney-Client Privilege protects all communications between you and your client that are made to obtain legal advice and are intended to be kept confidential.
-Attorney-Client Privilege appears on the MBE with three kinds of traps.
-These traps include communications that are merely incidental to legal representation, communications heard by a third party, and communications made to an attorney's agent.
+Attorney-Client Privilege: Attorney-client privilege appears on the MBE with 3 kinds of traps, including communications that are merely incidental to legal representation, communications heard by a third party, and communications made to an attorney's agent.

-First introduced in 1975, the Federal Rules of Evidence govern the introduction of evidence that can be presented to both the courts and jury.
-There are over 1,000 Federal Rules of Evidence and MBE subjects you’ll have to know in order to pass.
+The Federal Rules of Evidence govern the introduction of evidence that can be presented to the courts and jury.
+There are over 1,000 Federal Rules of Evidence and MBE subjects you'll have to know to pass.

 Familiarize yourself with the most highly-tested topics relating to Evidence: relevancy, hearsay, and presentation of evidence.
-Each topic accounts for approximately seven to nine questions.
+Each topic accounts for approximately 7 to 9 questions.
 The more you know, the better.
 To help you study, create an Evidence outline.

 Practice

 One thing you should know about the MBE exam is that your score is worth 50% of your total bar exam.
-The more you practice, the higher the likelihood you'll have of passing the entire bar exam.
+The more you practice you get, the higher the likelihood you'll have of passing the entire bar exam.
 Comb through the practice questions and memorize the subjects covered in other parts of the test.

 Evidence Sample Questions and Answers

-Questions about MBE exam?
-Now that you’ve gone through what to expect on the MBE and why, let’s tackle some sample questions to test your knowledge.
-These evidence MBE practice questions are taken directly from UWorld MBE QBank.
-You can expect to run into similar MBE evidence sample test questions on your exam:
+Now that you've gone through what to expect on the MBE and why, let's tackle some sample questions to test your knowledge.
+These Evidence MBE practice questions are taken directly from UWorld MBE QBank.
+You can expect to run into similar MBE Evidence sample test questions on your exam:

 A plaintiff sued a defendant for negligence to recover damages that the plaintiff suffered as a result of a crash between the two parties.
 At trial, the plaintiff's attorney called the plaintiff's wife to testify as to what she witnessed on the day of the crash.
 On cross-examination of the wife, the defendant's lawyer elicited several responses that tended to show that the plaintiff's actions constituted contributory negligence.
 The plaintiff's attorney seeks to ask the wife several questions on redirect examination, but the defendant's attorney objected.